mcezzare/Virtual-Tourist/README.md

 ## Example of user flow

-App open show the world map, users will be able to zoom and scroll around the map using standard pinch and drag gestures.
+App opens and show the world map, users will be able to zoom and scroll around the map using standard pinch and drag gestures.

 ![TravelLocationsViewController](repository-media/01-TravelLocationsViewController.png)